return42/sphkerneldoc/linux_src_doc/kernel/memremap_c.rst

 Description
 -----------

-\ :c:func:`memremap`\  is "ioremap" for cases where it is known that the resource being mapped does not have i/o side effects and the \__iomem annotation is not applicable.
+memremap() is "ioremap" for cases where it is known that the resource being mapped does not have i/o side effects and the \__iomem annotation is not applicable.
 In the case of multiple flags, the different mapping types will be attempted in the order listed below until one of